CalPlug/ADE7953-Wattmeter/README.md

 Copyright (C) The Regents of the University of California, 2018

 Released into the public domain under creative commons share-alike license.
 This is an example C++ library for Arduino for operating the ADE7953 Single-Phase AC Line measurement IC over SPI and tested with the Arduino Uno and C++ Arduino-style compiler for the Espressif ESP8266.
 This library in current form was shown to work with the Arduino Uno and the Espressif ESP8266.
-See note below about Espressif ESP32 compatability.
+See note below about Espressif ESP32 compatability - a working example is provided isn the ESP32 folder in this project.
+This ESP32 extension example was developed by Luis Contreras as part of the CalPlug EVSE Project - https://github.com/CalPlug/EVSE_Smart_Charger and presented in this project as functional example working with the ESP32.
+.

 Installation
 --------------------------------------------------------------------------------